wohaco/despace/venera_5_6.md

 **Venera 5**

 Venera 5 was launched into an Earth parking orbit on 5 January 1969 at 06:28:08 UTC and then from a Tyazheliy Sputnik (69-001C) towards Venus.
 After a mid-course maneuver on 14 March 1969, the lander was released from the orbiter on 16 May 1969 at a distance of 37 000 km from Venus.
 The lander entered the nightside atmosphere at 06:01 UTC ([EVN‑003](venus.md)) and when the velocity slowed to 210 m/s the parachute deployed and transmissions to Earth began.
-The lander sent read-outs every 45 s for 53 min before finally succumbing to the temperature and pressure at roughly 320 °C, 26.1 bar.
+The lander sent read-outs every 45 s for 53 min before finally succumbing to the temperature and pressure at roughly 320 ℃, 26.1 bar.

 The lander confirmed the high temperatures, pressures, and carbon dioxide composition of the atmosphere found by Venera 4 ([EVN‑001](venus.md), [014](venus.md), [077](venus.md)).
 It landed at 3°S 18°E.